dharmesh54/Mutation-Picker/README.md

 Mutation Picker Tool
 Introduction:

-The Mutation Picker Tool is designed to facilitate identifying and analyzing protein mutations across different generations and conditions.
+The Mutation Picker Tool facilitates identifying and analyzing protein mutations across different generations and conditions.
 This tool automates the process of comparing protein sequences, generating mutation data, and aiding in the analysis of protein variations.

 Usage: